 - Level 3 Award in Supervising Food Safety in Catering

 - Level 4 Awards in Managing Food Safety

-The CIEH Level 1 award in Food Safety is suitable for a variety of candidates, including those with minimal or no prior food safety knowledge, employees handling low-risk or wrapped food or those who work front of house, such as waiting or check out staff, as well as back of house such as kitchen porters or warehouse staff.
+The Highfield Level 1 Award in Food Safety is suitable for a variety of candidates, including those with minimal or no prior food safety knowledge, employees handling low-risk or wrapped food or those who work front of house, such as waiting or check out staff, as well as back of house such as kitchen porters or warehouse staff.
 However, in terms of value for money and requirements for the food industry, we would always recommend the level 2 rather than the level 1 course.
 Level 1 is a half-day course and covers Food Safety, Personal Hygiene, Cleaning and Contamination.
 The Examination paper consists of 15 multiple choice questions, to be completed under examination conditions.
-Click here for example questions

 The Level 2 in Food Safety is ideal for all those requiring food hygiene training for industry.
 It is a one-day course designed to cover the minimum requirement for anyone involved in, or connected with, the handling of food and beverages.

 - Introduction to food safety – our responsibility and the benefits of good standards

 - The Law

 - Food Contamination – hazards and controls

 - Cross Contamination

 - Food handlers and personal hygiene